OctHe/ICE/README.md

 # Integrated Command-Line Environment (ICE)

+The main advantage of command-line interface is the high efficiency compared to graphical user interface (GUI) since it only relies on keyboard as the input method.
+ICE wants to use keyboard as many as possible to obtain an efficient workflow like the command-line interface, but it built on desktop environment (like GNOME, KDE, or xfce etc.).

     There are lots of useful integrated development environments (IDEs) that based on graphical user interfaces (GUI).
     They are awesome, but the command-line interface (CLI) also can meet the requirement in most time.

     The goal of ICE is to get as much work done in CLI as possible, not to replace GUI entirely.
     So it would still use some GUI tools if terminal cannot correctly display some formatted text (such as latex and markdown).

 The prerequisites of ICE is bash and one of the system-level package managers (e.g., apt, zypper, etc.).
 It will provide detail manual and scripts to install all the other tools.